Killjoy 3: Plot

 Having allowed the deaths of Erica and Rojer as distractions, the professor finally enacts his plan to say the name Killjoy originally went by in antiquity, in an effort to subdue him.
 He also reveals himself to be the father of Michael, whose soul Killjoy exploited before destroying.
 The professor chose not to name a victim while initially summoning Killjoy because the target of his revenge was ultimately Killjoy himself.
 The clown applauds the professor for his deviousness in using both himself and the students alike to achieve his revenge.
 Killjoy proclaims that the souls he consumes become a part of him, and the spirit of Michael appears, consoling his father.
 With the professor's guard down, Killjoy slays him as well by smashing him with the giant mallet.
-The two survivors, Sandy and Zilla, resort to laughter to quell the clown, but Zilla is killed when Killjoy taunts them while actually trying to be humorous.
-Sandy continues to laugh at Killjoy while shouting his original name, which incapacitates him long enough for her to return to the mirror and be transported to her world.
+The two survivors, Sandie and Zilla, resort to laughter to quell the clown, but Zilla is killed when Killjoy taunts them while actually trying to be humorous.
+Sandie continues to laugh at Killjoy while shouting his original name, which incapacitates him long enough for her to return to the mirror and be transported to her world.
 Killjoy then explodes in a fit of innards.
 The Magic mirror disappeared from the wall.
-Sandy is shown to be committed for insanity, having not stopped laughing since the ordeal, and under the suspicion of murdering her friends and the professor.
+Sandie is shown to be committed for insanity, having not stopped laughing since the ordeal, and under the suspicion of murdering her friends and the professor.